-- Applicant name. - Application ID. - Installer name and contact information. - Address where DER system will be installed must match application address. - O Be sure to list the address for the protective interface equipment if the protective interface equipment is located at a different address than the DER system. - Correct positions of all equipment, including but not limited to panels, inverter, and DC/AC disconnect.
+- Applicant name. - Application ID. - Installer name and contact information, including license number if applicable. - Address where DER system will be installed must match application address. - Be sure to list the address for the protective interface equipment if the protective interface equipment is located at a different address than the DER system. - Correct positions of all equipment, including but not limited to panels, inverter, and DC/AC disconnect.
 Include distances between equipment, and any labeling found on equipment. - Any other information that may be required by the Local Utility's Technical Specifications Manual